Purpose

 Malcolm Gladwell's Argument

-We have strong evidence that football causes CTE.
-We do not have definitive proof.
+This podcast by Malcolm Gladwell asks the question in another way.
+He argues that we have much evidence that football causes CTE.
+We do not have definite proof.
 Should there have to be?
-Where should the burden of proof lie?
-Shouldn't you have to show that the game is reasonably safe?
+Where should the burden of proof be?
+Shouldn't you have to show that the game is reasonably safe and good for our students' health?

 The Tobacco Parallel

-Gladwell compares CTE denial to tobacco companies denying that smoking caused cancer.
+He compares the issue to the denial of the tobacco companies that smoking causes cancer.
 They put profit before well-being.
-The football establishment is doing the same — deny, delay, do nothing.
+The football establishment is doing the same—deny, delay, do nothing.

 Faith, Ethics & Moral Leadership